Apply Now for 2020 INSAR Summer Research Internship in Autism and Cultural Diversity

-Awards in the amount $4000 (USD) will be made directly to the university/research institution sponsoring the research, of which $3,000 (USD) will be provided to the student as a stipend.
+Award in the amount $4,500 USD will be made directly to the university/research institution sponsoring the research.
+The award total includes a $3,000 stipend, $1,000 allowance for housing and travel expenses to the host institution, and $500 for costs associated with your research project.
 Funds provided must not be used to cover tuition payments.
 Students will also be provided with an allowance of $1,000 (USD) for housing and roundtrip travel to the site of the host institution.
 Economy travel and accommodations will also be reimbursed for the intern to attend the INSAR 2021 Annual Meeting.

 Applicant: Applicants must be current INSAR members and currently enrolled undergraduate/graduate students in good standing with an accredited institution.
 The research should take place at a university other than the one where the student is enrolled.
 The student must be located within the same country as their mentor.
 If accepted, students are responsible for obtaining the appropriate visa.
 The applicant must be a current INSAR Student member.

 Mentor: The proposed mentor must be employed in a full-time faculty position at an academic or research institution where the research will be conducted.
 The mentor must also have documented cultural diversity and autism research experience (basic or applied) as evident by peer-reviewed publications and previous acquisition of funding to conduct autism research.
 The mentor must also be a current INSAR Full member and have previous experience mentoring graduate-level trainees/students.

 The applicant must identify his or her prospective mentor who meets the stated criteria and coordinate with the selected mentor accordingly to prepare the application.
 All documents should be submitted as a single PDF bundled together using the online submission form.
 Any questions should be submitted to the firstname.lastname@example.org.

 Applications are due by January 10, 2020 and will not be accepted after the due date.
 Applications must include the following materials.